-routinely seek out the experiences and views of people across the company's workforce about how they are affected by the business, and inform them of how their inputs have influenced company decision-making.
+routinely engage with external stakeholders to understand their experiences and views about how they are affected by the business, and inform them of how their inputs have influenced company decision-making.
+LEADERSHIP NO.

+TYPE OF APPLICATION

 The types of use, whether inside a company or by those outside a company, to which this indicator particularly lends itself:

+Internal

-- Self-assessment / internal audit - Third party assessment / culture audit with senior leaders
+- Self-assessment / internal audit

+- Third party assessment / culture audit

+External

+- · Required disclosure

+- Investor engagement

+SOURCES OF EVIDENCE